Deposits, Fees, & Container Types

 These deposits are set through government legislation.
 See the BC Government's page on Beverage Container Regulation.

 At the time of purchase, Encorp charges a variable fee that covers the net cost of recycling that container.

-Return-It is not paid for by tax dollars, nor is it funded by government.
-It's paid for by all of us – consumers, retailers, beverage manufacturers and Encorp.
+Return-It is not paid for by tax dollars, nor is it funded by the government.
+It's paid for by all of us – consumers, retailers, beverage manufacturers, and Encorp.

 The Container Recycling Fee (CRF) is the fee Encorp charges to cover the net cost of recycling a beverage container type after any unredeemed deposits and commodity revenues for that container type have been used.
 The CRF varies for each beverage container category.
 As a not-for-profit, product stewardship agency, Encorp Pacific only charges the net cost for recovering and recycling beverage containers.
 The CRF reflects the current economic conditions of the drop in commodity prices and beverage volumes.